adtrak-core/boilerplate/gitlab-checklists/redesign-website/developer.md

 - [ ] Final Lighthouse speed check - can anything be improved?
 - [ ] If applicable, check that Engage is recording data
+- [ ] If applicable, let PPC Consultant know they can start their campaign on the new website
 - [ ] Liaise with Internet Marketer (and Paid Marketer where relevant) to check everything is performing as expected (i.e. redirects are working)
 - [ ] Test each form - confirm receipt
 - [ ] Add time to any relevant Salesforce delivery task, and close any relevant delivery tasks
 - [ ] Ensure Staging URL is on Salesforce
 - [ ] Update Primary URL on Salesforce with any new information (i.e. if it is now running on HTTPS)
-- [ ] Let the Paid Marketing Consulant know their PPC campaign can be restarted

 ## StatusCake